kitten/fluorine/docs/api/withActions.md

 This is a decorator that can be used to insert ready-to-use actions into your component.

-Actions are supposed to be written as pure function for composability.
-But the result needs to be dispatched somehow.
-So this is a decorator that injects an object containing actions into your component as a prop and wraps them in a function that injects the result into the [`dispatch`](Dispatcher.md#dispatch) method.
+Actions are supposed to be written as pure functions for composability.
+However, the result needs to be dispatched somehow. `withActions` is a decorator that injects an object containing actions into your component as a prop and wraps them in a function that injects the result into the [`dispatch`](Dispatcher.md#dispatch) method.